dotnet/docs-maui/docs/whats-new/dotnet-8.md

 ### Navigation

-- Shell navigation gains a `GoToAsync` overload that enables you to pass single use navigation data, that's cleared after navigation has occurred, as a `ShellNavigationQueryParameters` object.
+- Shell navigation gains a <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> overload that enables you to pass single use navigation data, that's cleared after navigation has occurred, as a <xref:Microsoft.Maui.Controls.ShellNavigationQueryParameters> object.
 For more information, see [Pass single use object-based navigation data](~/fundamentals/shell/navigation.md#pass-single-use-object-based-navigation-data).

 ### Platform integration